Three-Socks/PSGL/index.md

 ---
 layout: home
-title: Your home for the best F1 leagues on PS & PC
+title: Your home for the best F1 & GT leagues on PS & PC
 display_name: Home
 ---